 National Association membership is open to all professional organisations in the jewellery and gemstone sectors, regardless of the country they are located in.
 In the event of that several associations exist, they may all be equally represented in CIBJO, after applying for membership and being approved by the Executive Committee.
 In the event that more than one organization participates in the delegation from a particular country, the leadership role is decided by the entire delegation.

 Each country appoints representatives to participate in three distinct sectors, or areas, of interest, they are: Sector A (Gem Materials, Trade and Laboratories), Sector B (Jewellery Distribution) and Sector C (Jewellery Manufacturing/Technology/Precious Metals); Commissions may be formed to focus on specific topics of interest, and they may cover more than one such sector.

-Active commissions include the Diamond Commission, the Coloured Stone Commission, the Pearl Commission, the Gemmological Commission, the Marketing and Education Commission, the Precious Metals Commission, the Ethics Commission, the Association Executives Networking Commission, the International Trade Show Commission and the Coral Commission.
+Active commissions include the Diamond Commission, the Coloured Stone Commission, the Pearl Commission, the Gemmological Commission, the Marketing and Education Commission, the Precious Metals Commission, the Ethics Commission, the Association Executives Networking Commission, the International Trade Show Commission, the Coral Commission and the Responsible Sourcing Commission.

 The official bodies of CIBJO are the General Assembly of Delegates, the Board of Directors, the Executive Committee, the President’s Council and the Internal Finance and Audit Committee and the External Auditor.

 LEFT: CIBJO’s Board of Directors meeting at the 2015 CIBJO Congress in Salvador, Brazil.
 CENTER: The CIBJO General Assembly in session at the 2015 CIBJO Congress in Salvador Brazil.
 RIGHT: The CIBJO Precious Metals Commission in session at the 2012 CIBJO Congress in Vicenza, Italy.